RSGallery2/RSGallery2_Project/Documentation/MyGalleries/MyGalleries.md

 ]).
 Doing this shows a new window with the item details ( Figure 2.15,
 “My galleries: edit image”
  [16]).
-You can save your changes by clicking the disk-icon on the top Frontend
+You can save your changes by clicking the disk icon on the top Frontend
 16
 right, or you can cancel your changes by clicking the red round icon with the whit the cross inside.
 Both save and cancel will take you back to the My Galleries page.
 Figure 2.15.
-My galleries: edit image
+My galleries: edit image~~

 #### 2.5.2.4.
 Delete an item

-An item can be deleted by clicking on the Delete icon (see Figure 2.14, “My galleries: My
+~~An item can be deleted by clicking on the Delete icon (see Figure 2.14, “My galleries: My
 Images”
  [15]).
-You will be asked to confirm the deletion of the item.
+You will be asked to confirm the deletion of the item.~~

-## User view of my galleries
+## User view of My Galleries

 ![Link to "My Galleries" ](https://github.com/RSGallery2/RSGallery2_Project/blob/master/Documentation/Images/MyGallery.FirstLink.png?raw=true)